Definitions:

 Representation

-Representation is how media texts deal with and present gender, age, ethnicity, national and regional identity, social issues and events to an audience.
+with and present gender, age, ethnicity, national and regional identity, social

 Stereotypes,

-These are a simplified representation of a person, groups of people or a place, through basic or obvious characteristics - which are often exaggerated.
+a person, groups of people or a place, through basic or obvious characteristics

 Counter stereotypes

-Are positive stereotypes.
-They Focus on positive elements of a group traditionally represented as bad.
+elements of a group traditionally represented as bad.

 Identity.